talkkonnect/talkkonnect/README.md

 * You can enable a wired/wireless USB numpad here for voice targeting and other direct commands to a headless talkkonnect

 ##### The KeyboardCommands Section
-* You can define the command associated with each tty key or each key on your USB Numpad here
+* You can define the command associated with each tty key or each key on your USB Numpad here Example
+* TTY Means the keyboard that you use when you ssh into the box or use talkkonnect in a terminal
+* USB means using an external Wired or Wireless USB Numeric Key Pad directly on the Raspberry Pi USB port to control talkkonnect in headless mode
+* Below are the commands you can map to your TTY Keyboard or the USB Keyboard
+* channelup
+* channeldown
+* serverup
+* serverdown
+* mute
+* unmute
+* mute-toggle
+* stream-toggle
+* volumeup
+* volumedown
+* setcomment
+* transmitstart
+* transmitstop
+* record
+* voicetargetset

 ## Questions & Contributing
 We invite interested individuals to provide feedback and improvements to the project.